-The three certified members of the CBRPS Bicycle Patrol Unit can be found riding their Giant Yukon Mountain bikes throughout the CBRM, wearing cycle uniforms and helmets, equipped with full duty gear.
+The members of the CBRPS Bicycle Patrol Unit can be found riding their Giant Yukon Mountain bikes throughout the CBRM, wearing cycle uniforms and helmets, equipped with full duty gear.
 Bicycles provide several benefits to patrol duties, including: silent operation, quick turnaround and travel on one-way streets and other areas not accesible by vehicle.
 This Unit is very effective directing parades and traffic and controlling large outdoor crowds.

 The Bicycle Patrol Unit plays an important role in community policing; they attend nearly every outdoor community and sporting event, and in addition to patrol duties, they promote the CBRPS in the community, as well as the concepts of healthy and active living, and bicycle safety.
 The Unit hosts bicycle rodeos and gives presentations to youth groups and school students, including a special safety program developed specifically for grades primary to three.

 Before going on a bicycle ride, remember to check your ABC's: